-- 6.1 Where necessary, enforcement action will be taken by the authority in accordance with the principles of the Better Regulation Task Force for good enforcement and the authority's Licensing Enforcement Policy.
-This is expected to be known as Regulators Compliance Code from April 2008. - 6.2 Applicants should be aware that other agencies may take appropriate action under their own policies or legislation, e.g. Cumbria Constabulary, Cumbria Fire and Rescue Service, and Trading Standards etc. The Police Authority have powers under the Act to close premises in certain circumstances. - 6.3 In particular regard will be had to the fundamental principles recommended by the Better Regulation Task Force for good enforcement:
+- 6.1 Where necessary, enforcement action will be taken by the authority in accordance with the Government's better regulation agenda, the principles of the Statutory Code of Practice for Regulators and the authority's Licensing Enforcement Policy. - 6.2 Applicants should be aware that other agencies may take appropriate action under their own policies or legislation, e.g. Cumbria Constabulary, Cumbria Fire and Rescue Service, and Trading Standards etc. The Police Authority have powers under the Act to close premises in certain circumstances. - 6.3 In particular regard will be had to the fundamental principles recommended by the Better Regulation Task Force for good enforcement: - Targeting focusing on activities that give rise to the most serious risks or where hazards are least well controlled. - Consistency similar approaches in similar circumstances to achieve similar ends. - Transparency helping duty holders to understand what is expected and distinguishing between statutory requirements and guidance. - Proportionality action taken should be proportional to the risk presented. - 6.4 The authority has established protocols with the Responsible Authorities on enforcement issues to avoid duplication and to provide for the most efficient deployment of their officers in respect of inspection of licensed premises and the enforcement of licensing law.
+These protocols are periodically reviewed by the licensing authority.

-- Targeting focusing on activities that give rise to the most serious risks or where hazards are least well controlled. - Consistency similar approaches in similar circumstances to achieve similar ends. - Transparency helping duty holders to understand what is expected and distinguishing between statutory requirements and guidance. - Proportionality action taken should be proportional to the risk presented. - 6.4 The authority has established protocols with the Responsible Authorities on enforcement issues to avoid duplication and to provide for the most efficient deployment of their officers in respect of inspection of licensed premises and the enforcement of licensing law. - 6.5 Furthermore the policy of the Authority will always be a light touch inspection regime for well managed and maintained premises with a targeted and graduated inspection and enforcement regime for problem and high-risk premises. - 6.6 The authority will for its own purposes in undertaking its licensing functions under the Act assess the risks posed by licensed premises to the promotion of the licensing objectives.
-The broad categories of risks are as follows:
+- 6.5 Furthermore the policy of the Authority will always be a light touch inspection regime for well managed and maintained premises with a targeted and graduated inspection and enforcement regime for problem and high-risk premises. - 6.6 The authority will for its own purposes in undertaking its licensing functions under the Act assess the risks posed by licensed premises to the promotion of the licensing objectives.
+Generally the broad categories of risks are as follows:

-• High risk: nightclubs, pubs, theatres, cinemas

-• Medium risk: restaurants, clubs, off-licences (where not part of a larger store), other late night refreshment premises
+High risk: nightclubs, pubs, events over 500 persons Medium risk: clubs, off-licences (where not part of a larger store), other late night refreshment premises, theatres, cinemas

-• Low risk: off licences that are part of a larger store
+• Low risk: off licences that are part of a larger store, restaurants

 - 6.7.
 However, the authority recognises that not all premises in a particular category represent the same level of risk to the public.
 These categories are for guidance only.
 The circumstances of particular premises may place them in a higher or lower category of risk.
 Applicants should be aware that officers of the authority and other agencies may attend the premises unannounced at any time.
 When inspecting premises, officers will be seeking to ensure that the premises have not been altered or deteriorated since the licence was granted and that all of the licence terms and conditions are being complied with. - 6.8.
-The Authority recognises the Hampton principles of inspection and enforcement, which includes: - No inspection should take place without a reason. - Regulators should recognise that a key element of their activity, will be to allow or even encourage economic progress and only to intervene when there is a clear case for protection.
+The Authority recognises the Hampton principles of inspection and enforcement, which includes: - Generally, inspections should not take place without a reason. - Regulators should recognise that a key element of their activity, will be to allow or even encourage economic progress and only to intervene when there is a clear case for protection.